traskcon/Monte-carlo-NFL/data/data_dictionary.md

 * rusher_player_name: String name for the player that attempted the run
 * rusher_player_id: Unique ID string for player who attempted the run
 * pos_team: String abbreviation for the team with possesion
-* def_team: String abbreviation for team on defense
+* defteam: String abbreviation for team on defense
-* yards_gained: Numeric yards gained by the possessing team
+* yards_gained_rush: Numeric yards gained by the possessing team

 ### field_goals.csv